Working with Files

 5. Click Save (upper left, on the navigation ribbon).

-1. Click the Files location in the Media Library Content Tree.
+3. Click on the component in the Content Tree.

 Prior to deleting a file, content authors need to confirm that the file is not referenced by other items or pages within the website.
 These references exist through content linking in the system.